CamronLDNF/fizz_buzz_js_2/README.md

 #### Answer:

-* First, the fizz-buzz.js source code is being linked to the index file.
-Then, the DOM is connected to the index file and event listeners and event handlers are embedded.
+* In the first `<script>` tag, the fizz-buzz code is being invoked.
+* Following that, the first `addEventListener` "listens" for when the DOM content is loaded (i.e. page is loaded).
+Then it declares the variables `button` and `displayDiv` and assigns to them the corresponding elements in the index page.
+Then it adds another `addEventListener` to listen for a click (submitting the value entered), evaluates, and returns & displays the result in the `displayDiv` element.

 ### Question 8: